AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/campaign/creating-newsletters.md

 ---
 title: Creating Campaign Newsletters with AEM
-description: Learn how to use AEM to create newsletters that can be sent with Adobe Campaign Classic.
+description: Learn how to use AEM as a Cloud Service to create newsletters that can be sent with Adobe Campaign Classic.
 feature: Authoring
 role: Author
 exl-id: 60a6a9d0-f5e6-424f-b320-dd4943c55d45